indeedeng/iwf/README.md

 policy `LOAD_PARTIAL_WITHOUT_LOCKING`
 to specify certain DataObjects/SearchAttributes only to load for this WorkflowState.

-`WITHOUT_LOCKING` here means if multiple StateExecutions try to upsert the same DataObject/SearchAttribute, it can be done in parallel without locking. iWF will provide more advanced policy to allow loading with "locking" in the future.
+`WITHOUT_LOCKING` here means if multiple StateExecutions try to upsert the same DataObject/SearchAttribute, they can be done in parallel without locking. iWF will provide more advanced policy to allow loading with "locking" in the future.